 Imagine skipping your next oil change and, even worse, the one after that, as well.
 Like it or not, you would be asking for an engine malfunction, outrageous repair costs and, more than likely, a bus pass.
 The same notion applies to avoiding an overdue device refresh.

 Older devices are susceptible to data loss, cyberattacks and limited tech support from software and hardware providers — all costs that could be mitigated with a technology upgrade.
-To keep up with modern technology, remember to truly evaluate whether the cost of maintaining your organization's legacy systems is worth it or if you should put your investments towards innovation, not maintenance.

 Your business can also greatly benefit from simple and flexible device management.
 According to the 2018 Insight Intelligent Technology Index, companies dedicated an average 28% of their 2017 IT budgets to managed services.
 This trend is only continuing, driven by the needs for additional expertise, to free internal resources, to provide better support to employees and for greater agility.